Lead Asset

 MDL-4102 is a direct-acting small molecule inhibitor targeting the two tandem bromodomains (BD1 and BD2) of BRD4.

-Targeting RdRp
+Targeting BRD4

-Targeting BRD4: BRD4 is recruited to super-enhancers by binding acetylated histone H3 and H4 tails.
+BRD4 is recruited to super-enhancers by binding acetylated histone H3 and H4 tails.

 The Choke Point